stecavalli/Reg-and-Log-System-Unity/README.md

 # Xampp configuration
 Create a new folder called register2 in C:\xampp\htdocs\ and put the files login.php, register.php and verify.php into it. <br>
  <br>
- Replace the php.ini file in the C:\xampp\php\ folder with the one you find above and change the line "sendmail_from = YOUR_ACCOUNT_@gmail.com" by entering your Google mail address
+ Replace the php.ini file in the C:\xampp\php\ folder with the one you find above and change the line \n "sendmail_from = YOUR_ACCOUNT_@gmail.com" by entering your Google mail address
  <br>
  # Unity configuration